Want to Work Remotely Abroad? Try These 15 Cities for Digital Nomads

 Cape Town, South Africa

 Those who prefer outdoor adventure over nightlife will find themselves at home here, as things tend to close early and crime is prevalent in certain areas after dark.
-But with year-round sunshine, a quick drive to wine country, and natural wonders at every turn, Cape Town is pure heaven for hikers, day-drinkers, and beach bums alike.
-Hit hard by the coronavirus, though, it may be awhile before South Africa reopens its doors to Americans. —Kastalia Medrano/Barbara Woolsey
+But with year-round sunshine, a quick drive to wine country, and natural wonders at every turn, Cape Town is pure heaven for hikers, day-drinkers, and beach bums alike. —Kastalia Medrano & Barbara Woolsey

 Damn good food, interesting architecture, kind locals, and ultra-affordable accommodations more than make up for the near-constant din of honking motorbikes.
-Seriously, the square footage of a $400-a-month apartment in Hanoi will emit an audible gasp.
-Your kitchen won’t have an oven, but honestly, what’s the issue?
-With meaty, comforting dishes like bún chả (grilled pork with noodles), chả cá (grilled fish with noodles), and phở cuốn (beef pho in spring roll form), it’s hard to beat the street food scene here.
-But you'll have to wait until 2021, as only citizens and skilled workers with permits are allowed entry for the foreseeable future. —Katie Lockhart
+Seriously, the square footage of a $400-a-month apartment in Hanoi will cause an audible gasp.
+Your kitchen won’t have an oven, but honestly, with meaty, comforting dishes like bún chả (grilled pork with noodles), chả cá (grilled fish with noodles), and phở cuốn (beef pho in spring roll form) everywhere, you won't care. —Katie Lockhart

 The most remote city in Australia is pretty far off the beaten path, but therein lies the key to its greatness.
 You’ll soak up unvarying sunshine alongside good-humored locals and an international crowd taking advantage of Perth’s laidback, beach-town vibe and big-city comforts.